nolanlawson/hello-atom-with-pouchdb/README.md

 If this step doesn't work for you (e.g. because you are using an older version of Node, you're using Windows, etc.), you can remove the `postinstall` script from `package.json` and just use the browser adapters (IndexedDB/WebSQL) rather than the Node.js adapter (LevelDB).

 See [pouchdb-electron](https://github.com/nolanlawson/pouchdb-electron) for more installation instructions.

+Note that if you are using SQLite (via [node-websql](https://github.com/nolanlawson/node-websql)) you do not need to run this additional step.
+The [sqlite3](https://github.com/mapbox/node-sqlite3) module works out of the box.